Reading Time: 11 minutes

 Where We See Jobs Emerging & the Platforms We Are Looking for

+As we wrote in ‘Where are all the jobs in Africa,’ jobtech is a fundamentally difficult sector.
+But it still contains a number of opportunity spaces for innovation that we’re excited about and hope to see more people building in.
 Our refined investment focus has highlighted ten promising sectors.
 We outline those below in a bit more depth, including looking at some of the business models and standout platforms that we fundamentally believe in;

 Social Commerce & Agent Networks